Last Updated on June 20, 2023 by GMC

 And what is the image of God?
 “All mine are thine, and thine are mine” (John 17:10).
 Selfless love and dispossession are at the heart of the Trinity.
-The extravagant generosity of the widow forgetting herself and giving away her entire livelihood mirrored the divine poverty.
+The extravagant generosity of the widow, forgetting herself and giving away her entire livelihood, mirrored divine poverty.

 The truth of the heart cannot be detected by eyes or ears.
 Jesus, with the eyes of the spirit, “saw” the mountain of gold deposited by the widow in contrast with the mites tossed in by the rich.

 The widow beloved by Jesus is a mirror of authentic personhood, for self-divestiture is Trinitarian.
 Emptiness and fullness are two sides of the same coin stamped with the divine image.
 Emptied of self, the false boundaries of the ego yield to the mutual indwelling of persons and the fullness of divine love.
 If the Trinity is truly “all in all” (I Corinthians 15:28), we lose nothing and gain everything by giving ourselves away.
 “For where your treasure is, there your heart will be also” (Luke 12:34).